tparchman/lab/KRLA_lab_meetings_workflow/README.md

-# KRLA

 # Organization and Workflow for *Krascheninnikovia lanata* GBS
-Organizational notes and code for two sequencing sets:
-- rangewide sampling for landscape genomic analyses
+Organizational notes and code for =rangewide sampling for landscape genomic analyses

 # Range-wide landscape genomics: sample organization and GBS workflow